-Background on Ronald Reagan Washington National Airport and Washington Dulles International Airport:
+Background on Ronald Reagan Washington National and Washington Dulles International Airports:

 The Metropolitan Washington Airports Authority is an interstate compact entity that operates Ronald Reagan Washington National Airport (DCA) and Washington Dulles International Airport (IAD) pursuant to a lease from the federal government.
 Each day, approximately 800 commercial aircraft operate at each airport.